 Starting in the fall of 2019, students at NHS will be individually assigned a chromebook for school and home use.
 Students will need to pass a “Digital Driver’s License” test to review some concepts such as plagiarism, appropriate posting, how to be safe on the internet etc. Upon receiving a passing score, students will then be assigned a chromebook and adapter that they will be responsible for the academic school year.
 It is expected they will bring their device charged to class to be able to participate in the class curriculum.
 Charging stations are available throughout the school.

 As the number of devices in our district increase, so too is the likelihood that more repairs will need to happen.
 By clicking the tool icon in the concept map you will be take to a Google Form where you can fill out what is damaged or needs repair on your device.
 No Chromebook should be stored in a backpack or be left out at athletic events.
 Weight applied to the screen will damage the display.
-Students will want to fill out a repair form HERE.
+Students will want to fill out a repair form.
 Once the form is filled out, students should drop their chromebook off with the librarian.
 She will confirm enrollment in the Protection Plan or provide the student with a paper authorizing payment for $89 if expected hardware needs to be repaired.
 The chromebook will be collected by the IT Department, repaired and returned to the main office.
 During the interim, students may check out a loaner device from the library.
 During remote learning, student will fill out the listed repair form above and wait to hear from an office staff member about the next steps.

 Digital Driver’s License